 The Crested Butte Mountain Bike Association (CBMBA), founded in 1983, is the oldest mountain bike club in the world.
-Crested Butte and the Gunnison Valley collectively have over 750 miles of singletrack—more than anywhere in the world—and 150+ trails.
+Crested Butte and the Gunnison Valley collectively have over 750 miles of singletrack‚ more than anywhere in the world and 150+ trails.
 CBMBA maintains 450+ miles that blanket a 20-mile radius around Crested Butte.
-The organization relies on an army of volunteers composed of locals, mountain bike pioneers, ageing hippies and visiting riders looking to maintain the trails they return to annually.
+The mountain bike club relies on an army of volunteers composed of locals, mountain bike pioneers, aging hippies and visiting riders looking to maintain the trails they return to annually.
 Volunteers work rain or shine and are rewarded with cold brews and burgers.
 They’re integral to an organization that has an annual budget of just $20,000 and beer.

 Mountain biking is the singular summer marketing focus for the Gunnison-Crested Butte Tourism Association.
 With visiting rider numbers increasing annually and the most trails in the world to maintain, CBMBA couldn’t keep up.
-It had to get organized in order to fulfill its long term vision—to ride, build, and maintain the best year-round trail network in the world.
-Subsequently, CBMBA hired in March its first-ever executive director: Dave Ochs.
+It had to get organized in order to fulfill its long term vision to ride, build, and maintain the best year-round trail network in the world.
+Subsequently, the bike club hired in March its first-ever executive director: Dave Ochs.
 He’s a strikingly handsome fella with really nice teeth, and a penchant for movies about gladiators.